 The source of the drinking water at MCAS Iwakuni is the Nishiki River.
-The raw water is treated at the Nishimi Water Purification Plant, run by the Iwakuni City Waterworks, and then conveyed via pipelines to MCAS Iwakuni.
-The plant employs full conventional water treatment including chemical coagulation, flocculation, sedimentation, filtration, and disinfection (chlorination).
+The raw water is treated at the Nishimi Water Purification Plant, operated by the Iwakuni City Waterworks, and then conveyed via pipelines to MCAS Iwakuni.
+The plant employs conventional water treatment including chemical coagulation, flocculation, sedimentation, filtration, and disinfection (chlorination).
 The Nishimi Water Purification Plant provides MCAS Iwakuni data on the raw water processed by the plant, as well as the finished water it sends to the installation for human consumption.
-Pump stations on the North, South, Monzen, and Atago areas of the base distribute the water throughout the MCAS Iwakuni distribution system.
+Pump stations on the North, South, Monzen, and Atago areas of the base distribute the water throughout MCAS Iwakuni.